Dark Energy Survey Year 6 Results: Cell-based Coadds and Metadetection Weak Lensing Shape Catalogue: Metadetection Formalism Shape Catalogue

 \subsection{Summary Statistics of the Catalogue}

 Here we present summary statistics for the catalogue after the selections described in Sec.~\ref{subsec:mdetcuts}.
 As we have described earlier, for \mdet\ we compute the shear response averaged over the catalogue rather than each object using Eqn.~\ref{eqn:response}.
 The shear response over the catalogue is $\langle R \rangle = 0.817$.
-The magnitude limit of our catalogue is $\sim$ 0.5 magnitude shallower than that of \gold\ catalogue \citep{y6gold} in $i$-band, resulting in $m_i \sim 22.8$.
-This number very approximately represents the median depth of the catalogue across the survey at a S/N$\sim10$.

 We measure the statistical power of the catalogue by computing the standard error of the mean shear across the catalog, $\sigma_{\rm \gamma} = \sigma_{\rm e}/\sqrt{N_{\rm eff}}$.
 Following the definitions of \citealt{2012MNRAS.427..146H} (H12) and \citealt{2013MNRAS.434.2121C} (C13), the shape noise ($\sigma_{\rm e}$; standard deviation of intrinsic ellipticities) and the effective number density ($n_{\rm eff}$) are computed as follows.
 For the C13 definition, we compute

 where $w_i$ is the shear weight computed in Sec.~\ref{subsec:weight}, $R$ is the global shear response, $e_{i,j}$ is the per-object ellipticity (uncorrected for $R$), and $\sigma_{m,i}^2$ is the variance of the per-object ellipticity. $A$ is the effective area of our footprint.
 For the H12 definition, we compute